-5 things to try when you can’t connect to the Internet
+5 things to try when you cannot connect to the Internet

 1. "Power cycle" your router and your ISP’s cable or DSL Modem.